mageche10/mageche10.github.io/source/_posts/How-I-Take-my-Class-Notes-in-LaTeX-A-Custom-Workflow-with-VSCode-and-Sumatra-PDF.md

 ### Customizing Visual Studio Code

-When VS Code is open, the first thing we will do is install the [**Latex Workshop**](https://github.com/James-Yu/LaTeX-Workshop) extension.
+When VS Code is open, the first thing we will do is install the [**LaTeX Workshop**](https://github.com/James-Yu/LaTeX-Workshop) extension.
 This will be the foundation for our environment.
-You can set up this extension and the programme itself in many different ways.
+You can set up this extension and the program itself in many ways.
 Below, I will give an example of my choice.
 Try changing the settings to see what works best for you.

 In VS Code, press F1 and type *'Preferences Open User Settings (JSON)'*.
 This will open a *settings.json* file, allowing you to configure the editor to your liking.
 Alternatively, you can edit the settings from the Visual Studio UI if you find it easier.
 This is what my *settings.json* file looks like: